 Research Assistants

-Send us an email at ascanlab@uark.edu if you’re interested in helping out!
+Send an email to ascanlab@uark.edu if you’re interested in helping out!

 Lab Alumni

-Colton L. Hunter, PhD, now an assistant professor of psychology at UA Little Rock
+Zach J. Gray, PhD (2026), now teaching summer courses while pursuing employment opportunities (he comes highly recommended!)
+Colton L. Hunter, PhD (2025), now an assistant professor of psychology at UA Little Rock

 Honors Students